helidon-io/helidon/docs/mp/telemetry.md

 To configure OpenTelemetry, MicroProfile Config must be used, and the configuration properties outlined in the following sections must be followed:

-- [OpenTelemetry SDK Autoconfigure][opentelemetry-sdk-autoconfigure] (excluding properties related to Metrics and Logging)
+- [OpenTelemetry SDK Autoconfigure][opentelemetry-sd] (excluding properties related to Metrics and Logging)
-- [Manual Instrumentation][manual-instrumentation]
+- [Manual Instrumentation][manual-instrumen]

 Please consult with the links above for all configurations' properties usage.

-For your application to report trace information be sure you add a dependency on an OpenTelemetry exporter as [described earlier][described-earlier] and, as needed, configure its use.
+For your application to report trace information be sure you add a dependency on an OpenTelemetry exporter as [described earlier](#otel-exporter-dependencies) and, as needed, configure its use.
 By default OpenTelemetry attempts to use the OTLP exporter so you do not need to add configuration to specify that choice.
-To use a different exporter set `otel.traces.exporter` in your configuration to the appropriate value: `zipkin`, `prometheus`, etc. See the [examples][examples] section below.
+To use a different exporter set `otel.traces.exporter` in your configuration to the appropriate value: `zipkin`, `prometheus`, etc. See the [examples](#examples) section below.

 ### OpenTelemetry Java Agent